 Things to Do in Ulcinj

-Now, if you’re looking for those things to do in Ulcinj, perhaps this short list will get you started!
-We really enjoyed the fact that there was so many day-trip-type activities.
-It made each day a new adventure!
+If you’re looking for things to do in Ulcinj, our short list will get you started!
+We really enjoyed the fact that there were so many day-trip-type activities.
+It made each day a new adventure.